Softhouse/kubernetes.rocks/md/index.md

 And then we'll get down and dirty

 # What is Docker
 - Docker is the de-facto standard for Linux containers
-- Wraps up a piece of software in a complete filesystem that contains everything it needs to run
+- Wraps up software in a complete filesystem that contains everything it needs to run
 - An isolated part of a system kernel running an app with exact known contents